 Lane Departure Alert (LDA) uses a camera to detect white and yellow lane markings.
 If the vehicle starts to deviate from the lane, LDA alerts the driver with an audio and visual alert.

 Auris information applies to models sold in Japan.
-Features, specifications and prices are subject to change without notice.
+Features and specifications are subject to change without notice.

-News source and photos from Toyota Motor Corp.
+News source and photos courtesy of Toyota Motor Corp.